BigelowLab/biooracle/README.md

 We often save the data in a directory structure aong with a simple table that catalogs the contents of the directory.
-The `archive_biooracle()` function will split up the fecthed data and save in a logical data structure.
+The `archive_biooracle()` function will split up the fetched data and save in a logical data structure.
 We provide the data path, in this case for the Northwest Atlantic (nwa).